MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/image-attributes.md

 <a name="BKMK_RetrievingImages"></a>
 ## Retrieve image data

-To download image data, use the following APIs.
+To download thumbnail image attribute data, use the following APIs.

 Web API (REST) | .NET API (SOAP)
 ------- | -------